 We must also bear in mind that there are two profiles when it comes to becoming a victim of this cyberattack:

-This type of spoofing is characterized by masking the attacker’s original email address with that of the indirect victim, which can be a user or an entity, or a service.
+This type of spoofing is characterized by masking the attacker’s original email address with that of the indirect victim, which can be a user an entity, or a service.
 We could interpret it as if a third party, the attacker, committed identity theft and pretended to be someone we can trust to obtain some benefit, such as money or personal information, through a second fraud.

 This is possible because the Simple Mail Transfer or SMTP protocol, the main protocol used to send emails, does not include authentication mechanisms.
 Someone with certain computer skills is capable of entering commands in the email headers to alter the information that will later appear in the message.